epfml/text_to_image_generation/README.md

 ### scripts

 This folder contains the different scripts to train and sample from our method.
-A shell file is associated to each python script which requires many arguments.
+A shell file is associated with each python script which requires many arguments.
 In particular, it consists of the following files (sorted by relevance):

 - `sample_from_text.py`: generate images from a set of textual captions.
 - `sample_upsampler.py`: increase the resolution of the images from 64x64 to 256x256.